Phil0nator/soft-riscv/README.md

 # Soft RISC-V Core
 This repository is split into two primary sections:
-1. The first is the RTL_src directory.
+1. The first is the RTL directory.
 This includes the RTL, testbenches, and constraints files necessary to implement the core on a Digilent Basys-3 development board using Vivado.
 2. The second is the software directory.
 This includes necessary scripts and files to enable compiling into a binary file that can be inserted directly into the BRAM on the RISC-V core.